 - Identify, evaluate, and manage project risks

-- Monitor & Control: Facilitate effective team activities and manage communications
+- Monitor, control and facilitate effective team activities and manage communications

-- Close: Conduct the final project review with stakeholders and customers.
-Analyze lessons learned, replicate and improve, and celebrate
+- Analyze lessons learned, replicate and improve, and celebrate

 This course is recommended for anyone who wants to learn the basics of how to effectively manage projects.

 While this course is aligned with the Project Management Institute’s A Guide to the Project Management Body of Knowledge (PMBOK® Guide), it is NOT designed to prepare participants to become certified in project management.